PunGy/rest-library/README.md

 /**
  * Assigning on method GET with url /file with parameter :file two listeners
  * First one is async and checks is there are a file on the server.
 Then writes it in the context
- * Second one is sending response to the client message, is file exists or not, depends on parameter from the context */ app.get(
+ * Second one is sending to the client a message is file exists or not, depends on parameter from the context */ app.get(
     '/file/:file',